Josh Kennedy (footballer, born 1988): Personal life

 Kennedy's paternal grandmother has Italian heritage and referred to his late grandfather John Kennedy Sr. as Nonno.
 His mother Bernadette also has an Italian background.
 Through his mother, Kennedy is the grandson of former St Kilda footballer Felix Russo and nephew of former Hawthorn and St Kilda footballer Peter Russo.
 Kennedy is the first cousin of former St Kilda and Collingwood footballer Luke Ball.

+He grew up in the Melbourne suburbs of Glen Iris and East Malvern.

 In January 2012, Kennedy started dating Colombian native Ana Calle, who is four years his senior.
 In 2015, Calle gave birth to their first child, a boy.
 In November 2015, the couple married in Calle's hometown of Medellín.
 In 2019, Calle gave birth to their second child, a girl.